SRDM 2.0 / ORDEA

 Project Context / Objective:

-The Swiss Art Research Infrastructure (SARI) at the University of Zurich sought to modernize and extend its Semantic Reference Data Models (SRDMs) to ensure alignment with the latest CIDOC CRM standard (v7.1.2) and broader community best practices, including Linked.Art.
-The ORDEA project aimed to create a harmonized and enriched SRDM framework to support complex analyses in art and architectural history, including creative processes, argumentation, and event workflows.
-The existing models—covering Persons, Artworks, Events, Places, Digital Objects, and more—required both reanalysis and extension to fully exploit CIDOC CRM, AAAo, and CPRo capabilities.
+The Swiss Art Research Infrastructure (SARI) at the University of Zurich sought to modernise and extend its Semantic Reference Data Models (SRDMs) to ensure alignment with the latest CIDOC CRM standard (v7.1.2) and broader community best practices, including Linked.Art.
+The ORDEA project aimed to create a harmonised and enriched SRDM framework to support complex analyses in art and architectural history โ€” including creative processes, argumentation, and event workflows.
+Existing models covering Persons, Artworks, Events, Places, Digital Objects, and more required both reanalysis and extension to fully exploit the capabilities of CIDOC CRM, AAAo, and CPRo.

 Takin.Solutions’ Role / Contributions: